terraform-az-modules/terraform-azurerm-waf/examples/manged-rule-overrides/README.md

 # Terraform Azure Module Template

-This example demonstrates how to use the `terraform-azure-waf` module to deploy an Web Application Firewall.
+This example shows how to deploy an Azure `Web Application Firewall` (WAF) using the terraform-azure-waf module, including support for managed rule set overrides, custom rules, and exclusion rules.
 ---

 ## 📋 Requirements